 This increased flexibility means that users can define and use region-specific gas transfer parameterisations or incorporate new transfer processes into existing gas transfer parameterisations (such as the impact of biological surfactants as discussed by Pereira et al. (2018).
-Case studies one (Sect.
-3.1) and two (Sect.
-3.2) demonstrate the use of different well known wind speed based gas transfer parameterisations, while case study three (Sect.
+Case study 1 (Sect.
+3.1) and case study 2 (Sect.
+3.2) demonstrate the use of different well-known wind-speed-based gas transfer parameterisations, while case study 3 (Sect.
 3.3) demonstrates the use of a custom gas transfer velocity parameterisation, which is used to assess the impact of biological surfactants on the N2O gas fluxes.
-Case study four (Sect 3.4) utilises a gas transfer velocity parameterisation that is based on turbulent kinetic energy dissipation and provides an example of using additional input data.
+Case study 4 (Sect.
+3.4) utilises a gas transfer velocity parameterisation that is based on turbulent kinetic energy dissipation and provides an example of using additional input data.

-2.6.
-Extensions for other sparingly soluble gases
+2.6 Extensions for other sparingly soluble gases

-The toolbox now supports the handling of two other sparingly soluble gases, (CH4 and N2O), and so gas specific data can be substituted into Eq.
-(1) or Eq.
-(2) (dependent upon the choice of setup).
+The toolbox now supports the handling of two other sparingly soluble gases (CH4 and N2O) and so that gas-specific data can be substituted into Eqs.
+(1) or (2) (dependent upon the choice of setup).
 FluxEngine can calculate dissolved gas concentration from these gas input data, which can be supplied as either partial pressure or mean molar fraction of a gas in the dry atmosphere.
 Alternatively, dissolved gas concentrations can be provided directly as an input.
-Gas specific parameterisations for Schmidt number (Sc) and solubility (α) are automatically chosen from those provided in Wanninkhof, (2014).
-The option to use the older Sc and α parameterisations from Wanninkhof, (1992) is also included for compatibility with previous versions and to aid comparative analysis.
-It is worth noting that both sets of Sc parameterisations are only valid for saline water, and care should be taken when using them for analysis of freshwater data, or regions with low salinity (e.g. the Baltic Sea, see case study two, Sect.
+Gas-specific parameterisations for Schmidt number (Sc) and solubility (α) are automatically chosen from those provided in Wanninkhof (2014).
+The option to use the older Sc and α parameterisations from Wanninkhof (1992) is also included for compatibility with previous versions and to aid comparative analysis.
+It is worth noting that both sets of Sc parameterisations are only valid for saline water, and care should be taken when using them for analysis of freshwater data or regions with low salinity (e.g. the Baltic Sea; see case study 2, Sect.
 3.2).
 Support for additional and user-defined Schmidt number parameterisations are likely to be added in the future.

-3. Case study examples of the new capabilities
+3 Case study examples of the new capabilities

 The following sections describe the application and results from four case studies that illustrate the new capabilities.
 Table 1 summarises the new features that are demonstrated in each case study.
-These case studies were run using FluxEngine version 3.0 which can be accessed via the GutHub repository (see code availability in Sect.
-6. The configuration files for each case study are included as examples in the configs sub-directory of the GitHub repository and these will be updated to maintain compatibility as new versions of the toolbox are released.
-In addition, interactive iPython Jupyter notebook tutorials for the first three case studies are included in the tutorials sub-directory of the repository.
+These case studies were run using Flux-Engine version 3.0, which can be accessed via the GitHub repository (see "Code availability").
+The configuration files for each case study are included as examples in the configs subdirectory of the GitHub repository, and these will be updated to maintain compatibility as new versions of the toolbox are released.
+In addition, interactive iPython Jupyter Notebook tutorials for the first three case studies are included in the tutorials subdirectory of the repository.
 Section 4 of this paper provides more information about these tutorials.